chaoszhang/A-pro/README.md

 GeneB1 SpeciesB
 GeneC1 SpeciesC
 ```
 Taxon names cannot have quotation marks in their names (sorry!).
-This means you also cannot have weird characters like ? in the name (underscore is fine).
+This means you also cannot have weird characters like `?` or `|` in the name (underscore is fine).

 ## Output options
 The output in is Newick format and gives: